eamadit/ausc4p/README.md

 The device shall be built to last 20 years.

 2 PCI express buses on 2 different boards with 1 USB 4.0 connector each will allow developers to plug a GSM modem in an isolated board and in the main board to compare.
-Multiple screens can be plugged if there is enough power to drive it, depending on the system load.
+Multiple screens can be plugged if there is enough power to drive it, depending on system load.